michalkowal66/reinfCalc/README.md

 Reinforcement Calculator is a desktop application that can be used for dimensioning of simple reinforced concrete elements.
 The app is written in Python, PyQt5 and built-in Python libraries.

-## App's Tech
+## App's Tech Stack

    - [Python3] - Main coding language of the application
    - [PyQt5] - Framework used for creating app's GUI
- - [Django] - Web framework used for project's web application
+   - [requests] - Python module allowing easier web requests handling

+*The application is a part of Reinforcement Calculator Project, see its other parts: [web application], [engine module]*

 ## Using the calculator